How to Stop Thinking about Suicide

 This technique can also help shift our attention away from suicidal thoughts.
 Here’s one way to try it:

-• Take a few deep inhales and exhales.
+• Take a few deep breaths, inhaling and exhaling as fully as possible

 • Try to breathe in for 4 seconds, then hold for 4 seconds, then breathe out for 4 seconds, and hold again for 4 seconds.